Can Your Body Odor Indicate Illness?

 Did you know that the scent emitted by a person may be one of the first major clues to certain diseases?
 For centuries, our sense of smell has been used as a diagnostic tool in the practice of medicine.
-Body scent has been used way back as 2000 BC by ancient Greek and Chinese to detect infectious diseases such as tuberculosis.
-Keele (1963) explains how almost 2000 years ago Susruta Samhita, one of the fathers of ancient Indian medicine, stated, “by the sense of smell we can recognize the peculiar perspiration of many diseases, which has an important bearing on their identification.”1
+Body scent has been used as far back as 2000 BC by the ancient Greeks and the Chinese to detect infectious diseases such as tuberculosis.
+Almost 2000 years ago, Susruta, one of the fathers of ancient Indian medicine, stated, “by the sense of smell we can recognize the peculiar perspiration of many diseases, which has an important bearing on their identification.”1

-A person’s body smell (emanating not just from the skin but the breath, blood, urine and other bodily fluids) can reveal a lot about his or her health and can be used to identify sickness to a certain extent.
-According to a Swedish research study by Olsson et al, humans may actually be able to smell sickness or at least detect a distinct odor in people by virtue of highly active immune systems that respond to infection.
+A person’s body smell (emanating not just from the skin but the breath, blood, urine, and other bodily fluids) can reveal a lot about his or her health and can be used to identify sickness to a certain extent.
+According to a Swedish research study, humans may actually be able to smell sickness or at least detect a distinct odor in people by virtue of a highly active immune system that responds to infection.
 Our bodies may instinctively know what we smell, even if we are not able to categorize or define it consciously.2 3

 Illnesses and Their Characteristic Smell

 Research suggests that certain illnesses actually have a unique odor.